10 tips for conducting market research with children & young people

 6. Choose the right methodology

-There are a number of potential methodologies that work well for qualitative market research with children.
-Focus groups provide a positive and friendly atmosphere where kids can join in and share opinions, but you should be aware of numbers - anymore than six and they could get over-excited.
+Focus groups with children provide a positive and friendly atmosphere where kids can join in and share opinions, but you should be aware of numbers - any more than six and they could get distracted and over-excited.

-If they become shy or embarrassed in focus groups, friendship pairs are another good research method, whilst one-to-one interviews can give you the chance to build a real rapport with children without the risk of peer pressure or distraction.
+Finally, another great methodology to use with children and young people are one-to-one interviews which can give you the chance to build a real rapport with children without the risk of peer pressure or distraction.

 7. Mix it up!

-In all market research projects it’s a good idea to offer a variety of tasks and activities to keep your participants engaged and interested - and this is even more important when conducting research with children and young people.
+In all market research projects, it’s a good idea to offer a variety of tasks and activities to keep your participants engaged and interested - and this is even more important when conducting research with children and young people.

 A good mixture of tasks will make sure they stay motivated throughout the entire research session - try fun and age-appropriate tasks and activities such as role play, creating collages, drawing pictures or writing stories.